 Creativity is the heart and soul of Disney.
 By inspiring creativity in young people today, we hope to ignite the spark of innovation that will lead us to a brighter tomorrow.

-The Disneyland CREATE Grants program provides Orange County teachers with classroom materials that support visual and performing arts projects.
-This year the Disneyland Resort will provide up to $100,000 in grants to help fund creative and innovative projects and experiences!
+The Disneyland Resort CREATE Grants program provides Orange County teachers with classroom materials that support visual and performing arts projects.
+This year, the Resort will provide up to $100,000 in grants to help fund creative and innovative projects and experiences.

-Since its inception in 1994, the Resort has contributed over $1.6 million to support visual and performing arts programs.
-In 2012, we funded 358 projects that benefitted nearly 75,000 students from all grade levels.
+Since the program’s inception in 1994, Disneyland Resort has contributed over $1.7 million to support visual and performing arts programs.
+In 2013, we funded 269 art and music projects that benefitted nearly 42,000 students in 137 schools throughout Orange County.

 Applications will be accepted from full-time, district-employed teachers from K-12 public schools in the Orange County, CA school system.